zackyang000/react-native-logger-client/README.md

 ## Usage

-1. Integrate into the root component
+1.Integrate into the root component

 ```js
 render() {